sagartulips/simple-scheduled-maintenance/readme.txt

 * Default Language Tab: Set default messages that will be used as fallback
 * Language Tabs: Configure heading and description for each language
 * All descriptions support rich text formatting, images, and HTML

+**Reconfigure Languages:**
+Click the "Reconfigure Languages" button (multilingual sites only) to reset language configuration and choose a different method (automatic or manual).
+A confirmation modal will appear before proceeding.

+**Reset All Plugin Data:**
+Use the "Reset Plugin Data" section to permanently delete all plugin settings, configurations, and uploaded files.
+A confirmation modal will appear to prevent accidental deletions.
+This action cannot be undone.

 == Usage ==